-Corticosteroids: RECOVERY is assessing the effects of corticosteroids in two different contexts: higher dose vs usual care in adults with COVID-19 and hypoxia; and lower dose dexamethasone in adults with influenza and hypoxia (UK only).
+Corticosteroids: RECOVERY is assessing the effects of corticosteroids in two different contexts: higher dose vs usual care in adults with COVID-19 and hypoxia who require ventilatory support; and lower dose dexamethasone in adults and children with influenza and hypoxia.

-Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory coronavirus infections, including influenza, COVID-19, SARS and MERS.
-Common to severe cases of these infections is the presence of hypercytokinemia and the development of acute lung injury or acute respiratory distress syndrome (ARDS).11-14 Pathologically, diffuse alveolar damage is found in patients who die from these infections.15
+Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory infections, including influenza, COVID-19, SARS and MERS.
+Common to severe cases of these infections is the presence of hypercytokinemia and the development of acute lung injury or acute respiratory distress syndrome (ARDS).23-26 Pathologically, diffuse alveolar damage is found in patients who die from these infections.27